 The doctor reviews the woman's history of past gynecologic disorders and usually obtains a general medical and surgical history that includes previous health problems.

-The doctor reviews all the drugs a woman is taking, including prescription and nonprescription drugs Overview of Substance-Related Disorders Drugs are an integral part of everyday life for many people, whether the drugs are used for legitimate medical purposes or recreationally (see table Drugs with Medical and Recreational Uses)... read more , tobacco Smoking Smoking tobacco is harmful to almost every organ in the body.
+The doctor reviews all the drugs a woman is taking, including prescription and nonprescription drugs Overview of Substance-Related Disorders Medications and other substances, whether used for legitimate medical purposes, as a habit (for example, caffeine), or recreationally, are an integral part of everyday life for many people ... read more , tobacco Smoking Smoking tobacco is harmful to almost every organ in the body.
 Smoking increases the risk of heart attack, lung cancer, chronic obstructive pulmonary disease (COPD), and other disorders.
 Nicotine... read more , and alcohol Alcohol Alcohol (ethanol) is a depressant.
 Consuming large amounts rapidly or regularly can cause health problems, including organ damage, coma, and death.
 Genetics and personal characteristics may... read more , because many of them affect gynecologic function.

 The woman is asked about mental, physical, or sexual abuse Domestic Violence Domestic violence is physical, sexual, or psychologic abuse between people who live together.
 It includes intimate partner violence, which refers to physical, sexual, or psychologic abuse by... read more —whether she or other members of her household are being or have been abused.